carrascoacd/ruby-store/README.md

 ### Steps to install:
 - clone the repo
-- go to the project root directiry
+- go to the project root directory
 - `bundle install`
 - `bundle exec rspec` to check all is working ok